nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 - [Ninja](https://github.com/ninja-build/ninja/releases/download/v1.8.2/ninja-win.zip).
 This is lightweight build system, designed for speed and it works on Windows and Linux machines.
 See [here](cmake/ninja-build.md) how to setup Ninja to build **nanoFramework**.
 - [OpenOCD](https://github.com/espressif/openocd-esp32/releases/download/v0.10.0-esp32-20180418/openocd-esp32-win32-0.10.0-esp32-20180418.zip) For on chip debugging of the nanoCLR

-## Setting up the build environment for ESP32

 ## **nanoFramework** GitHub repo

 If you intend to change the nanoCLR for ESP32 and create Pull Requests then you will need to fork the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) to your own GitHub repo and clone the forked GitHub repo to your Windows system using an Git client such as the [GitHub Desktop application](https://desktop.github.com/).